nrinaudo/kantan.xpath/docs/src/main/tut/default_instances.md

 Instead of providing a default implementation that is likely going to be incorrect for most people, kantan.xpath expects an implicit [`DateFormat`] instance in scope, and will decode using that format.

-We could for example declare a formatter for something ISO8601-like:
+We could for example declare a formatter for something ISO 8601-like:

 ```tut:silent
 import kantan.xpath.ops._